jeemok/better-npm-audit/README.md

 18 vulnerabilities (14 low, 2 moderate, 2 high)
 ```

-## Special thanks
+## Special mentions

-Thank you [@IPWright83](https://github.com/IPWright83) for his solutions in improving the vulnerability validation for us to have the minimum-audit-level and production-mode flags.
+- [@IanWright](https://github.com/IPWright83) for his solutions in improving the vulnerability validation for us to have the minimum-audit-level and production-mode flags.

+- [@EdwinTaylor](https://github.com/alertme-edwin) for all the bug reports and improvement suggestions.

 ---